kktse/kktse.github.io/_posts/2017-07-24-open-lapping-smartphone-cayuga.markdown

 measurements of your driving.

-Special thanks to Ping Zhang for lending his driving skills and for providing all the data you see in this post
+Special thanks to Ping Zhang for lending his driving skills and for providing all the data you see in this post.